sephii/roflcommits/README.md

 This will create a commit hook file in your `.git/hooks/` directory.
 This hook will just take a picture on each commit and store it in your ~/.roflcommits directory.
-If you want to directly upload the picture to Flickr, just edit the hook file `.git/hooks/post-commit` and replace `snapshot` by `snapshot-and-upload`.
-Doing this will make your commits take more time because you'll have to wait for your picture to be uploaded each time you make a commit.
+If you want to upload the pictures to Flickr, use the following:

-Also the upload won't work if you're not connected to the internets.
+    roflcommits enable-commit-hook --api-key=xxx --api-secret=yyy

-A better way is to keep using the `snapshot` command on commit and use the `upload` command on push.
-To do that, use the following:
+Where `api_key` and `api_secret` are your API key and secret from your Flickr account.

-    roflcommits enable-push-hook
+If you have some images in your `~/.roflcommits` directory you want to upload, you can simply execute the following from anywhere:

-This will add a push hook that will upload all the pictures that have been taken along with your commits.
+    roflcommits upload --api_key=xxx --api_secret=yyy